Which Tube And Elizabeth Line Stations Have Mobile 4G And 5G Access?

 You'll get a phone signal so long as you're on one of the four UK networks: EE, Vodafone, Three and VMO2.
 Your phone should automatically connect, and there is no extra charge.

-We'll chart the progress of the rollout on the simplified map above.
+We'll chart the progress of the rollout on the simplified map above, which shows only subterranean sections of the network.

 December 2023: Goodge Street station is added, along with Northern tunnels from Belsize Park to Camden Town, and Central line tunnels between Tottenham Court Road and Holborn.
 Four Elizabeth line stations have been added: Bond Street, Tottenham Court Road, Farringdon and Liverpool Street.